 Maintain Home Appliances

 Many homeowners don’t consider winterizing landscaping or exterior-use appliances, but doing so will help preserve their longevity.
-Winterize summer landscape tools like lawn mowers and weed-eaters by emptying gas or by adding fuel stabilizers and storing them in a dry place.
+Winterize summer landscape tools, like lawn mowers and weed-eaters, by emptying gas or adding fuel stabilizers and storing them in a dry place.
 For winter machines, such as a snowblower, prep them for use by adding fuel stabilizers.

 Wrap Trees and Shrubs

-Certain tress and shrubs need to be wrapped with burlap during winter months to help prevent damage from desiccating winds, snow and rodents that will gnaw on the tree bark as a source of food.
+Certain trees and shrubs need to be wrapped with burlap during the winter months to help prevent damage from desiccating winds, snow, and rodents that gnaw on the tree bark as a source of food.
 Be sure to check with a professional to see which of your trees and shrubs need to be wrapped.

 Still have questions?
-View our other home maintenance tips.
+Check out our other home maintenance tips for more helpful insights.

 Images courtesy of Hydro Quebec (caulking); Brothers Gutters (eavestrough).